EXPERT PROMPTING MASTERCLASS

 4. Competitive analysis (8 companies)

-Task: Identify gaps between what customers are asking for and
+Task: Identify gaps between customer asks and roadmap.

 Requirements:

-- For each recommendation: customer evidence, competitive context,
+- Include: customer evidence, competitive context, effort estimate

 Technique 2: Artifact-Driven Workflows